rbaxter1/redis-hackathon-2021/readme.md

 Optional:

+You can interact with a fresh, clean version of *The Network*, or you can see how it looks as a fully loaded system.
+A script is available to puplate a set of users, networks, and over 100 items for sale.

+    cd app/src

+    python client.py

+When prompted, enter the following command:

+    LoadTestData

-The `docker compose up` command you ran in a above starts a RedisInsight server.
+The `docker compose up` command you ran above starts a RedisInsight server.
 To use RedisInight, open your favorite web browser and go to http://localhost:8001.

 After accepting the EULA agreement, click the "I already have a database" button.
 Then "Connect to a Redis Database".
 In the host field enter `redis`.
 The port is 6379.
 Enter anything you like for the name.
 Click "Add Redis Database"